 It is a popular misconception that big companies want to release driverless cars sooner without proper and thorough testing in an effort to increase their profit margins.
 This couldn’t be further from the truth.
 Interestingly, Skaug Law car accident lawyers state, “While carmakers are reluctant to assume complete responsibility for any vehicle or technology they produce, the fault for accidents involving autonomous vehicles will likely fall on the manufacturer, not the driver.
 However, big changes will need to be made to legal systems to handle such liability.”

 Ultimately, the last thing any company wants is for anyone to get hurt, and the lawsuits alone would cripple their business.
+This is why companies hire stress analysis consultants for a thorough analysis of vehicles and their components.

 Driverless cars are not only a step forward for technology, but the amount of testing, reprogramming, and prototyping needed to ensure a baseline level of safety for passengers is a ridiculously long list.
 It is more than likely the first driverless cars will not be released to the public at all, but rather government facilities or the like for even further testing.